Aharon Feldman: Public positions

 Feldman has been an opponent of Open Orthodoxy.
 He argues that "The basis of Orthodox Judaism is a belief in the Divine origin of both the Oral and Written Torah.
 Yeshivat Chovevei Torah’s leaders or their graduates have said clearly or implicitly on many occasions that they do not accept that the Torah was authored by Hashem, that parts of the Torah can be excised, and that the Oral Law was developed by Rabbis to adjust the Written Torah to the realities of the time that they lived in.
 This basic philosophy is what writes them out of Orthodox Jewry."

 Rav Feldman has written and spoken strongly against the ideology of Zionism.
-In a letter to R. Aharon Lichtenstein, he quoted their mutual Rebbe, Rav Yitzhok Hutner as saying that Zionism is "pure apikorsus."
+In a letter to R. Aharon Lichtenstein, he quoted their mutual Rebbe, Rav Yitzhok Hutner, as saying that Zionism is "pure apikorsus."
 He also quoted Rav Yosef Dov HaLevi Soloveitchik (R. Lichtenstein's father in law) “I remember my father used to say, ‘leum’us [Zionism] is apikorsus“.

 In 2020, Rav Feldman gave the keynote address at the Annual Agudah Convention.
 He spoke about the fact that the Eretz Hakodesh slate joining the WZO violated what a century of Gedolei Torah (from the Chofetz Chaim to Rav Elyashiv) warned Torah Jews not to do.
 He asserted that alleged support for the project from Rav Chaim was not true.
 He stated that all of the reasons the Gedolim had for not joining in with the Zionist organization still held today.
-Among the reasons he gave is that in order to join one had to agree to the kfirah of the Jerusalem Program, and that by joining with reform and other groups it seems like a legitimization of those groups, which are strictly forbidden.
+Among the reasons he gave is that to join one had to agree to the kfirah of the Jerusalem Program, and that by joining with reform and other groups it seems like a legitimization of those groups, which are strictly forbidden.
 He described the kefirah of Zionism as a dismantling of the Torah by making the land, language, and culture central to the Jewish People as opposed to only the Torah.